kubernetes/website/content/en/docs/tasks/administer-cluster/dns-custom-nameservers.md

 * [proxy](https://coredns.io/plugins/proxy/): Any queries that are not within the cluster domain of Kubernetes will be forwarded to predefined resolvers (/etc/resolv.conf).
 * [cache](https://coredns.io/plugins/cache/): This enables a frontend cache.
 * [loop](https://coredns.io/plugins/loop/): Detects simple forwarding loops and halts the CoreDNS process if a loop is found.
 * [reload](https://coredns.io/plugins/reload): Allows automatic reload of a changed Corefile.
+After editing the configuration in the ConfigMap, allow 2 mins for these changes to take effect in CoreDNS.
 * [loadbalance](https://coredns.io/plugins/loadbalance): This is a round-robin DNS loadbalancer by randomizing the order of A, AAAA, and MX records in the answer.

 We can modify the default behavior by modifying this configmap.